-- Individual fishing quota program – permitted fishermen each receive a share of the commercial tilefish catch quota (includes tilefish, blueline tilefish, and goldface tilefish).
-Fishermen can choose when to fish for their share of the catch, ideally when market and weather conditions are best.
+- IFQ program — permitted fishermen each receive a share percentage of the commercial tilefish catch quota (includes tilefish, blueline tilefish, and goldface tilefish).
+Fishermen can choose when to fish for their allocation of the catch, ideally when market and weather conditions are best.
 They are required to report when and how much tilefish they land after each fishing trip.

-- To protect reef fish, sea turtles, and bottom habitat, restrictions on the areas/depths where longlines can be used.
+- To protect reef fish, sea turtles, and bottom habitat, there are restrictions on the areas/depths where longlines can be used.

-Over 2.75 million pounds of tilefish were harvested in U.S. commercial fisheries in 2010.
-Over 60 percent was landed in New York.
+More than 2.78 million pounds of tilefish were harvested in U.S. commercial fisheries in 2012.
+Greater than 60 percent was landed in New York.
 Florida and New Jersey account for a large amount of the commercial harvest as well.

-In the South Atlantic and Gulf of Mexico, tilefish are a lower-valued fish, compared to other, more well known reef fishes.
+Total commercial landings in 2012 were valued at more than $7.8 million.
+In the South Atlantic and Gulf of Mexico, tilefish are a lower-valued fish, compared to other, more well-known reef fishes.
 Their popularity and value may increase in the future as harvests of some snapper-grouper species are restricted.